revit13/hello-world-read-module/README.md

 ```
 ### Test using Fybrik Notebook sample

+> ***Notice: Please use the README.md file of the desired release as the resources in this example may change between releases.***

-Execute the sections in [Fybrik Notebook sample](https://fybrik.io/v0.5/samples/notebook/) until `Register the dataset in a data catalog` section (excluded).
+Execute the sections in [Fybrik Notebook sample](https://fybrik.io/dev/samples/notebook/) until `Register the dataset in a data catalog` section (excluded).

 ## Register data asset in a data catalog